 - To be a part of all aspects of their child's education plan

-- To request mediation, or a due process hearing
+- To request mediation or a due process hearing

 - To suggest an alternative IEP and call witnesses

 Individualized Education Plan (IEP)

-The IEP must include a design that meets the child's special needs in the least restrictive environment appropriate to that child.
+The IEP must include a design that meets the child's needs in the least restrictive environment appropriate to that child.
 When your child qualifies for special education services, an IEP team is created to develop a detailed written description of the child's IEP.

-- an administrator who is familiar with what services are available in the district and can make those services available to the child
+- An administrator who is familiar with what services are available in the district and can make those services available to the child

-- at the discretion of the parent or the agency, other individuals who have knowledge or special expertise regarding the child, including related services personnel as appropriate
+- At the discretion of the parent or the agency, other individuals who have knowledge or special expertise regarding the child, including related services personnel as appropriate

-- whenever appropriate, the child with the disability.
+- Whenever appropriate, the child with the disability

 As mentioned, parents are considered to be equal members of the IEP team, as ensured by their fundamental parental rights.
 As such, parents may prepare an IEP of their own if they feel the school's IEP is not fair to their child.